nrupprecht/GFlow/GFlowSim/Configuration files.md

     }

 It is not neccessary to normalize the probabilities for the particle templates.
 If, for example, you want each particle template to occur with equal probability, you can just use "1" for each p-value.

-**Relax**: To ensure that the particles in the fill area do not overlap too much, which can cause catastrophic and unrealistic explosions and NAN values, the creator does a hard sphere relax on the particles for a default time of 0.2 seconds.
-For this, the interparticles forces are all set to be of the hard sphere type, and the simulation is integrated with an overdamped integrator (x' ~ F, instead of the usual x'' ~ F).
-This generally is enough time for particles to push one another out of aggregious overlaps.
-However, the amount of relaxation time can be specified to be any non-negative number (including 0) by the header

-    Relax: [time]

 **Velocity**: There are currently not many ways to specify the initial velocity of the particles.
 The default is to assign particles random normal velocities.
 To set all the particles to move at a specific velocity, use one of the following two headers